pradeepgola954-oss/AWS-Two-Tier-Web-Application/AWS-Two-Tier-Web-Application-Architecture.md

 SELECT * FROM guestbook;
 ```
  # Deployment Guide: AWS Two-Tier Web Application

  **Phase 1: Launching the Frontend Web Server**

 <img width="1920" height="1080" alt="Web-Server-1" src="https://github.com/user-attachments/assets/540af658-bdcd-4c39-8c00-23a75c857064" />

 <img width="1920" height="1080" alt="Web-Server-2" src="https://github.com/user-attachments/assets/3d278a73-a108-42c7-bbd6-b8c4ac48e9d3" />

+► I opened the **EC2 Dashboard** in the AWS Management Console and clicked **“Launch Instance.”**

+► I named the instance **“Web-Server”** so it could be easily identified as the frontend server.

+► I selected **Amazon Linux 2023 AMI** as the operating system for the server.

+► I chose **t3.micro** as the instance type to keep the project cost-effective.

+► For secure SSH access, I selected the existing **“Linux-Key-pair.”**

+► In the network settings, I selected the **default VPC** and attached the existing **“Web-Server-SG”** security group.

+► After reviewing all the settings, I clicked **“Launch Instance”** to create and start the web server.